Anshul619/HLD-System-Designs/src/DesignComponents/TypeScript.md

 # What are the Differences between TypeScript and JavaScript?
 - TypeScript is an `Object-Oriented` language.
 JavaScript is a Scripting language.
-- TypeScript has a feature known as Static typing.
+- TypeScript has a feature known as `Static typing`.
 JS does not have static typing.
-- TypeScript gives support for modules.
+- TypeScript gives support for `modules`.
 JavaScript does not support modules.
 - TypeScript supports optional parameter function.
-JS does not support optional parameter function
+JS does not support optional parameter function.

 # Why do we need TypeScript?